ganevdev/actor-webdesignernews-scraper/README.md

 Only `startUrl` required, for example this could be the main page: `https://www.webdesignernews.com`, some of the pagination pages: `https://www.webdesignernews.com/page/2` or some specific section: `https://www.webdesignernews.com/category/apps` or `https://www.webdesignernews.com/category/apps/page/3`

 `wayToScrape` can be `old` or `new`, by default `old`.
 If, for example, the starting link is on the third page (`https://webdesignernews.com/page/3` for example), then scraper will scrape third page, fourth page, fifth and so on, until pagination or `maxRequestsPerCrawl` limit ends.
 But if the `wayToScrape` is `new` - third, second and first pages will be scraped.
 So you decide which way actor will work.

+## Apify use

+This actor is published in Apify library: [https://apify.com/ganevru/webdesignernews-scraper](https://apify.com/ganevru/webdesignernews-scraper).

+How to run actor in Apify: [how to run section](https://apify.com/ganevru/webdesignernews-scraper?section=how-to-run)

 ## Local use